akruszewski/gibl/manuscript/chapter2.md

 TODO: See what we need to move from here

-A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 In Racket, there's a special syntax (that is, a macro) named `define-struct` which allows us to capture data structures and come up with a new kind of abstraction[^ch3n1].

 In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`, however `define-struct` is much more convenient since once we defined our data structures it will automatically provide procedures for us to construct such data type and retrieve its values.